 Frank is a member of the Boston Bar Association and the American Bar Association (including the White Collar Crime Section), and is admitted to practice before all courts and agencies of the Commonwealth of Massachusetts, the U.S. District Court for the District of Massachusetts, the First Circuit Court of Appeals and the U.S. Supreme Court.

-Frank has been listed in Woodward/White's The Best Lawyers in America every year since 2008.
+Frank has earned Martindale-Hubbell's highest (AV) rating, and has been listed in Woodward/White's The Best Lawyers in America every year since 2008.

 - May 21, 2009.
 Panel Member: "Defending the Director's Deposition."
 [More]